 If you do enjoy reading the content of this blog, please do consider in buying me a cup of coffee by clicking here.

-This is my next part of the questions that I have encountered as a massage therapist and some questions that have crossed my mind as well as a receiver.
-Meanwhile, on another side, there is another list of questions that one may have “What if…….?”
+This is my next part of the questions that I have encountered as a massage therapist and some questions that have crossed my mind as well being a receiver.
+Meanwhile, on another hand, there is another list of questions that one may have “What if…….?”
 Or simply just click here to read about other massage related topics that I write about.

 Should I go for massage regularly?

 Massage is definitely not just meant as birthday gift, pay day reward or a bonus gift.
 It is a way to maintain well being of your body.
 With a good massage, it brings a lot of benefit to the body and I do believe it does maintain good mental health too.